Abhigna41/Python--Hotel-Booking-Analysis/README.md

 # Exploratory Data Analysis
 <br>
+EDA is an approach to analyzing and summarizing data sets in order to understand their main characteristics, patterns, and relationships.
+EDA involves using various statistical and visualization techniques to explore the data, identify trends, uncover hidden patterns, detect outliers, and gain insights that can inform further analysis or decision-making.<br><br>
 1.No of hotel bookings based on the arrival year
 <br><img width="650" alt="Screenshot 2023-06-28 214613" src="https://github.com/Abhigna41/Python--Hotel-Booking-Analysis/assets/131294405/a0065e97-51cd-4af0-a0ec-9953424916c0"><br>
 2.The total no nights stayed by adding 'stays_in_weekend_nights' and 'stays_in_week_nights' columns in the 'hotel_df dataframe.<br>